I've long chosen Python as my mother tongue, for these reasons:

 2. Oh god the verbosity...
 I don't think you can code without a good IDE and expect to keep your sanity.
 Oftentimes 50% of my code is auto-generated.

 3. Having to learn "Design patterns" because certain easy tasks in python is an insanely complex framework of builders, factories and god knows what.

 4. Beginners can test fairly easily in python due to how easy it is to just monkey patch.
 Testing in Java takes a lot of learning in order to understand how to mock stuff correctly.
 And still you find yourself designing business logic in ways that is explicitly easier to test with no other benefit.

-Enforced indentations and snake_case makes code more consistent and readable to me.
+Opiniated look.
+I like enforced indentations and snake_case.
+It makes code more consistent and readable for me.
 I prefer that look over curly brackets, semicolons and CamelCase - and the fact that indentations/snake_case are an expected and recognized / 'official' style of Python, makes digesting code an even quicker process, all the more so with autoformatters like Black being in vogue these days.

-I can fire up Sublime Text and immediately write productive, debugged, and readable code, thanks to Anaconda's auto-completion/jump-to/doc hints, SublimeREPL, and various packages/tools (e.g. SQL Tools, Text Pastry, Origami).
-Until I have to think about projects and package/module management and juggling sources, I don't want to have to launch a full-blown IDE, even though I love PyCharm.
-This approach may not work for verbose enterprise languages like Java and C#.
+IDE-optional.
+I love PyCharm, and use it tons.
+But even without it, I can fire up Sublime Text and immediately write productive, debugged, and readable code, thanks to Anaconda's auto-completion/jump-to/doc hints, SublimeREPL, and various packages/tools (e.g. SQL Tools, Text Pastry, Origami).
+Until I have to think about projects and package/module management and juggling sources, I don't want to have to launch a full-blown IDE.
+This IDE-optional approach may not be productive, if I had to resort to verbose languages, like Java/C#.

-All the above, and a ton more things.
+All the above, and a ton more things!
+I love Python.